TawheedMusaib44/first-project/README.md

+# Minor Project
-# This project was created by Tawheed Musaib
+This project was made using JavaScript, CSS, HTML

+# Author
+Tawheed Musaib Fafoo